The Story of Inflation

 Now that consumer price inflation shows up, we observe two groups.
 One the one hand, consumers are upset about increasing costs of living.
 But for businesses the effect of inflation is often positive.
 Their debt and costs, expressed in Euro, lose value.
 Revenue grows faster than costs if the latter are temporarily fixed (wages are often fixed for a year or two in advance).
 But of course, this short-term gain does not last long.
 Contracts will be adjusted quickly, when unions and lenders require higher nominal payments due to increased inflation.
 This can lead to a wage-price spiral where businesses raise prices due to increased costs and workers require higher wages due to increased prices.

 As the year 2022 went on, in many countries rates of inflation increased to levels not seen in decades.
 The primary tool for fighting this development is for central banks to raise interest rates.
 One of the first to move was the Bank of England in December 2021, followed by the US Federal Reserve in March 2022.
 Somewhat surprisingly, the Swiss National Bank raised rates from -0.75 to -0.25 in mid-June 2022.
-Meanwhile, the ECB lifted rates by 50 basis points in July - for the first time since 2011 - and then by another 75 points in September 2022.
+Meanwhile, the ECB lifted rates by 50 basis points in July - for the first time since 2011 - and then by another 75 points in September and late October 2022.

 The Way Forward for the ECB